 It’s true that some people have very bad depression that resists treatment.
 Others might experience several episodes of depression brought on by life stress such as divorce, layoff, or the death of a loved one.
 After two or three episodes of depression, it can become cyclical, so that you may start getting depressed for no reason.
 However, even for these people there is hope.

 Fact: Depression can be treated effectively for most people.

 There are new treatments being developed for depression all the time.
 For example, transcranial magnetic stimulation, or TMS, has been shown to be effective for more than half of people who don’t respond to medication and therapy.
 If that still doesn’t work, there’s still electroshock therapy, which has improved considerably in recent decades.

 However, those are for the toughest cases.
 Most people who experience a depressive episode will not experience another one if they get the proper treatment.
 This might include medication, but typically, you don’t have to take the medication forever.
 Cognitive behavioural therapy, or CBT, and healthy lifestyle changes including diet and exercise work as well as medication for most people.

-If you or someone you love is depressed, The Dawn Medical Rehab and Wellness center can help.
-We are one of Thailand’s most respected addiction treatment and wellness centers.
+If you or someone you love is depressed, The Dawn Medical Rehab and Wellness center can help you.
+We are one of Thailand’s most respected mental health wellness centers.
 We use cutting-edge treatment modalities, including TMS and CBT to provide personalized care to treat addiction, depression, anxiety, bipolar disorder, personality disorders, PTSD, and executive burnout.
-See our contact page to reach us by phone or email.